-- Conserve water.
+- Water conservation.
 RCBC Plaza and A.T.
-Yuchengco Centre have bathrooms which have low flow faucets and sensors. - Report leaking faucets.
-Even a slowly dripping faucet can waste 10,000 liters of water in a year.
+Yuchengco Centre have bathrooms which have low flow faucets and sensors. - Prompt reporting.
+Instances of leaking faucets or any defective plumbing fixtures are reported to the Facilities and Records Management Department (FARMD) / Landev for immediate repairs.